Ri Han-jae

-Ri Han-Jae (李 漢宰, born 27 June 1982) is a North Korean football player for FC Machida Zelvia, captain of the J2 League team.
+Ri Han-Jae (born 27 June 1982) is a former footballer who plays for FC Machida Zelvia.
+Born in Japan, he represented North Korea internationally.

 He played for North Korea in 2006 FIFA World Cup qualification.

 Positions

 Ri Han-Jae's preferred position is defensive midfielder but he can also play right wing, right midfield and occasionally right back.
 He used to be a central attacking midfielder.
 Then he transferred to FC Gifu, moving his position to defensive midfielder.